weaviate/weaviate/docs/en/use/getting-started.md

 }
 ```

-Now, we are going to add the Zoos, note how we are defining the cross-reference.
+Now, we are going to add the Zoos, note how we are defining the cross-reference:

 ```bash
 $ curl -X POST http://localhost:8080/weaviate/v1/things -H "Content-Type: application/json" -d '{